tom-nguyen/ajaxflow/README.md

 AjaxFlow
 ========

-Make faster ajax calls in WordPress with this plugin.
+Make faster ajax call in WordPress with this plugin.

-Traditionall ajax call in WordPress: http://yourdomain.com/wp-admin/admin-ajax?action=my_hook
+Traditional ajax call in WordPress: http://yourdomain.com/wp-admin/admin-ajax?action=my_hook

 With AjaxFlow: